Customize Consent Preferences

 • Colored Pencils (optional): If you want to add color to your grasshopper drawing, colored pencils can be used to bring it to life.

-Now that you have your materials ready, let’s dive into the step-by-step process of drawing a grasshopper!
+Now that you have your materials ready, let’s dive into the step-by-step process of how to draw a grasshopper!

 Step 1: Basic Shapes